ethereum/ethereum-org-website/src/content/nft/index.md

 And this isn't hard on Ethereum, because both worlds (NFT and DeFi) share the same infrastructure.

-Charge your NFT with yield

-Charged Particles is still in development although worth exploring the potential.
-They want NFT holders to be able to turn a standard NFT into a yield-generating investment.
-Charged Particles in a protocol layer solution allow users to energize ANY NFT with many different types of interest-bearing assets (e.g. DAI, ETH, etc.).
-The principal of the deposit can optionally be “locked” into the Particle, whereas the interest portion can always be withdrawn, or “discharged”
-[Theidols.io](http://theidols.io/) has a similar project of locking ETH away in staking protocol Lido forever and discharging the ETH rewards to a treasury and the NFT owners.

-NFTs as a Bond

-A project known as [truefreeze](https://truefreeze.xyz/) aims to reward people for holding their ETH long term.
-The ETH is locked into an NFT and the user is rewarded for keeping the ETH over a long time period.

-The NFT acts as a certificate and can be traded on marketplaces, the buying and selling in this way does not impact the price of ETH.
-The idea is to not place the ETH in a yield farm, or liquidity pair but to allow a user to store ETH in a risk-adjusted manner and increase adoption of crypto.

-NFTs making DE-Fi more user friendly

-A new staking protocol called [Swell](https://swellnetwork.io) allows a user to [stake](https://ethereum.org/en/staking/) their ETH and also put it into a liquidity pool all in one system and have an NFT represent your holdings.
-This makes it much less complicated for a user to check and manage.
-Insurance
-Only small experiments have been made by individual users to basket insurance policies into an NFT which can be purchased and gives the holder insurance rights.
-The NFTs can be bought and sold on an open market.

 #### Fractional ownership {#fractional-ownership}

 NFT creators can also create "shares" for their NFT.
 This gives investors and fans the opportunity to own a part of an NFT without having to buy the whole thing.
 This adds even more opportunities for NFT minters and collectors alike.